Chipsee/Documentation/docs/source/PCs/ARM/iMX6Q/Manuals/Software/Android_43.rst

 Follow these steps to view |systemType| system via the serial port:

 * Connect COM1 on the industrial PC board to Windows 7 PC.
-* Open the **SecureCRT** or **Putty** software on the Windows 7 PC and configure it as shown in the figure below.
+* Open the **SecureCRT** or **Putty** software on the Windows 7 PC and configure it as shown on the figure below.
     .. figure:: /Media/ARM/A9/Software/Android_43/android_debug_1.png
        :align: center
        :figclass: align-center

        *SecureCRT configuration*

 * Power ON the industrial PC.
-You will see the serial output information as shown in the figure below.
+You will see the serial output information as shown on the figure below.
     .. figure:: /Media/ARM/A9/Software/Android_43/android_debug_2.png
        :align: center
        :figclass: align-center